 The Business Model Canvas can be also used to show the evolution of the business models.
 Let’s use it to show how the business model of Netflix has changed over the last 20 years

-So, we already know how the Business Model Canvas looks like now we will discuss different innovation techniques.
+Check also Uber’s Business Model.
+So, we already know what the Business Model Canvas looks like now we will discuss different innovation techniques.
 We grouped them around different parts of the Business Model Canvas.
 Firstly, we will discuss the Innovations in Customer Segments.

 Innovations in Customer Segments.